 I will comply with any rules imposed by my institution and its institutional review board, as well as any federal, state and local laws and regulations, in each case, that apply to the use of these data, provided such institutional rules do not conflict with the obligations owed by me under this Agreement.

-I agree, subject to Section 10 above, that all data and discoveries generated by me from analyses of AMP PD Data in the AMP PD Knowledge Portal (collectively, the “Study Materials Results”) will become and be deemed part of the public domain through the AMP PD Knowledge Portal.
-I will not seek intellectual property protection of the Study Materials Results and will make the Study Materials Results freely available without charge to the research community through the AMP PD Knowledge Portal.
+I agree, subject to Section 10 above, that all data and discoveries generated by me from analyses of AMP PD Data in the AMP PD Knowledge Platform (collectively, the “Study Materials Results”) will become and be deemed part of the public domain through the AMP PD Knowledge Platform.
+I will not seek intellectual property protection of the Study Materials Results and will make the Study Materials Results freely available without charge to the research community through the AMP PD Knowledge Platform.

-By accessing the AMP PD Knowledge Portal, I waive any and all claims against AMP PD and its research partners with respect to my use of the AMP PD Knowledge Portal or the AMP PD Data.
+By accessing the AMP PD Knowledge Platform, I waive any and all claims against AMP PD and its research partners with respect to my use of the AMP PD Knowledge Platform or the AMP PD Data.